 For our Reinsurance and Individual Risk operations, our estimates of claims reserves include case reserves reported to us as well as our estimate of appropriate additional case reserves and IBNR.
-Our case reserves, additional case reserves, and our estimates for IBNR reserves are based on 1) claims reports from insureds and program managers; 2) our underwriters' experience in setting claims reserves; 3) the use of computer models expected claims and claim expenses.
+Our case reserves, additional case reserves, and our estimates for IBNR reserves are based on 1) claims reports from insureds and program managers; 2) our underwriters' experience in setting claims reserves; 3) the use of computer models where applicable; and 4) historical industry claims experience.
+For some classes of business we also use statistical and actuarial methods to estimate ultimate expected claims and claim expenses.
 We review our claims reserves on a regular basis.
 See "Summary of Critical Accounting Policies and Estimates."